krause197/PizzaOrder/README.md

 ## Description

-This is a web page that was designed as an example page using arrays and looping.
-Users input a random number and the page counts up to the number, while replacing numbers divisible by 3, 5, and 15 with "ping", "pong", and "pingpong" respectively.
+This is a web page that was designed as an example page using object oriented JavaScript.
+Users can choose a size and toppings for a pizza and the page will return this order with the price.

 ## Specifications

-* Count up to number input by user.
-  * Example input: 2
-  * Example output: [1,2]

-* All numbers returned in output divisible by 3 replaced by "ping".
+* Input size of pizza desired.
-  * Example input: 3
+  * Example input: select medium
-  * Example output: [1,2,"ping"]
+  * Example output: medium

-* All numbers returned in output divisible by 5 replaced by "pong".
+* Input desired toppings for pizza.
-  * Example input: 5
+  * Example input: sauerkraut
-  * Example output: [1,2,"ping",4,"pong"]
+  * Example output: [sauerkraut]

-* All numbers returned in output divisible by 15 replaced by "pingpong".
+* Price of pizza is calculated.
- * Example input: 15
+  * Example input: medium with 3 toppings
- * Example output: [1,2,"ping",4,"pong","ping",7,8,"ping","pong",11,"ping",13,14,"pingpong"]
+  * Example output: $14.50

-* Program will reset and return new set of numbers with each user input.

 ## Setup/Installation Requirements